sakshamhere/Security/Concepts/Active_Directory/Active_Directory_Basics.md

 At a certain point, a user at THM UK might need to access a shared file in one of MHT ASIA servers.
 For this to happen, domains arranged in trees and forests are joined together by trust relationships.

-### Delegations

-One of the nice things you can do in AD is to give specific users some control over some OUs.
-This process is known as `delegation` and allows you to grant users specific privileges to perform advanced tasks on OUs without needing a Domain Administrator to step in.

 # Active Directory Authentication Methods